syarusinsky/BITBA555/README.md

 # BITBA555
-an open source monophonic synthesizer
+an open-source monophonic digital/analog synthesizer with a tutorial series